CGRS is breaking ground at the Fort Collins office this week as we begin our building expansion!

 CGRS has been located in Fort Collins since its inception in 1987, originally in Eric’s basement.
 They considered a number of options when faced with their growing workforce but decided to stay put and expand the existing building.
 “Fort Collins gives us great access to serve our customers in Colorado, Wyoming, Nebraska and beyond,” said Mr. Hick.

 CGRS, Inc. provides Engineering, Construction, Environmental and Compliance services for a variety of industries including petroleum, water and wastewater.
-Headquartered in Fort Collins, CO, they have offices in Colorado Springs, Grand Junction and Sacramento, CA.
+Headquartered in Fort Collins, Colorado, they have offices in Colorado Springs, Grand Junction and Sacramento, California.

 Recent CGRS Projects: